samuel21119/tccpc-2022/README.md

 ## 2. Host Server

 1. Page must be visited by http protocol.
 Prepare a web server, recommend WAMP for Windows, MAMP for macOS or run `python -m SimpleHTTPServer` for testing.
-2. Copy all files to the directory under the server, and visit `index.html` in the browser.
+2. Copy all files to the directory under the server and visit `index.html` in the browser.

 ## 3. Control Explanation